The Gravity of Becoming

 The antidote is a paradox: impatience with action, patience with results.

 Start now.
 Today.
 This minute.
 But release your grip on the timeline.
 Real success compounds over time.
-It doesn't spike on a chart; it curves upward so slowly you'll think nothing is happening — until suddenly everything has happened.
+It doesn't spike on a chart.
+It curves upward so slowly you'll think nothing is happening.
+Until suddenly everything has happened.

 People fail when they flip this equation.
 They spend a year planning (patience with action), then quit when they don't get immediate results (impatience with results).
 Exactly backward.
 The bicycle doesn't care about your five-year plan.
 It cares whether you're pedaling.